AdobeDocs/experience-manager-learn.en/help/forms/document-services/output-and-forms-services-article-develop.md

 ---
 title: Developing with Output and Forms Services in AEM Forms
-description: Using Output and Forms Service API in AEM Forms
+description: Learn about developing with Output and Forms Service API in AEM Forms.
 feature: Output Service
 version: 6.4,6.5
 topic: Development